 A Storyteller That Got the Details Right

-Whenever I told Donald E. Westake I wanted to interview him about his complete canon, he just shrugged, not really interested.
-He loved to talk about anything but his own work (at least with me; maybe with other professionals he talked shop).
+Whenever I told Donald E. Westlake I wanted to interview him about his complete canon, he just shrugged, not really interested.
+In general it seemed like he loved to talk about anything but his own work.

-So I didn’t get to interview him, but there are 92 emails from Don saved on my hard drive.
+While didn’t get to interview him, there are 92 emails from Don saved on my hard drive.
 Perhaps I should have conducted my interview as a written questionnaire!
 He wrote as easily as most of us speak.

 The Mercenaries (1960) An admirable debut novel wherein a minor hood named Clay is forced to be a detective for his boss.
 Clay’s interrogation of Broadway mogul Cy Grildquist - both of them weirdly talking to an inoperative television set in Grildquist’s swank apartment - is a harbinger of Westlake's mature style.